 - Total: $125-$150

-- NOTE: A step up would be to use a Zoom H4N ($200) with 2 separate lav mics (need small, inexpensive adapters).
+- NOTE: A step up would be to use a Zoom H4N ($200) with 2 separate lav mics (need inexpensive adapters, but then mics like the MicJ 044 that need plug-in power [different from phantom power] won’t work, I’m told; read this, this, this, and all of these).
 This way they would be on separate tracks, so you could edit each track independently if needed.
 But this might be more than you need; I think the Zoom H1 would do very well for you.

 (3) SMARTPHONE (iPhone)